dfinity/examples/motoko/invoice-canister/README.md

   // Rest of method's code omitted.
 };
 ```
 Updating these methods' switch statements after adding the constructed actor type(s) declaration, **are the only** other changes needed in these two files.
-As mentioned, once this is done correctly it can also be confirmed with the Motoko VSCode extension not indicating any warnings or errors about these switches.
+As mentioned, once this is done correctly it can also be confirmed with the Motoko VSCode extension (or `moc` compiler) not indicating any warnings or errors about these switches.

 At this point integrating support for an additional token is complete.

 As stated earlier, the `motoko-seller-client` project is an example of integration with only two tokens, one for ICP and one for ICRC1 mapped to the variant tags `#ICP` and `#ICRC1` respectively, along with their two corresponding [class based mock ledgers](./examples/motoko-seller-client/src/backend/modules/MockTokenLedgerCanisters.mo) that can be used to develop more quickly.
 They should return all the same `Ok` and `Err` results, except for the two of the ICRC1 specification `#Generic Error` and `#TemporarilyUnavailable`.

-Once the above files are configured correctly, the next step is adding them to the project's file structure (if this has not already been done, be sure to also include the `Types.mo` module) and updating `dfx.json`.
+Once the above files are configured correctly, the next step is adding these files to the project's file structure (if this has not already been done, be sure to also include the `Types.mo` module) and updating `dfx.json` to include the invoice canister.
 Add the invoice canister to the canisters list as a Motoko type canister with its main pointing to the `Invoice.mo` file (in this example snippet named "invoice", with `Invoice.mo` in the project's `src` directory, and without a declarations output field):
 ```diff
 {
   "canisters": {